Mokalbari/sleepify/README.md

 - The test `USER_ID` is hardcoded everywhere.
 - We can use NextAuth as it provides a simple and modern auth options

-### useOptimistic

-- Right now, the likes counter and like feature solely rely on the client.
-The state might fall out of sync with the server and there's no failsafe to handle it.
-  To prevent this, we can use NextJS with React useOptimistic hook to rely on server.

 ## Contributing